Thank you! Your submission has been received!

 What is Docker?

-Docker is the standard container management technology.
+Docker is a widely-used containerisation platform that allows developers to package applications and their dependencies into containers that run consistently across environments.
+Built on a daemon-based architecture, Docker simplifies the container lifecycle and integrates seamlessly with many CI/CD tools.
 It has so much weight in the industry that when most people think of containers, they think of Docker.

 It quickly became an all-in-one solution containing tools developed for specific tasks.
 One is Docker Swarm, a native Docker feature that lets you cluster and schedule Docker Engines, and another tool designed to create and manage a swarm of containers.